Our guiding principles define our actions

 In Novy Urengoy, Wintershall Dea worked closely together with the city and regional administration to support the establishment of the inclusive kindergarten "Winiklusia", which is unique in the Yamal-Nenets Autonomous Area.
 The kindergarten opened its doors in March 2020 and can accommodate up to 200 children, with 40 places reserved for those with physical or cognitive disabilities.
-The educational concept was developed taking into account the best Russian and German practices and is based on the Montessori educational system.

 In St. Petersburg, Wintershall Dea is providing financial support to the city’s German School.
 Associated with the German Consulate General, the school was founded in 2009 as a German-Russian “school of encounter” that is open to both German native speakers as well as Russian native speakers who would like to learn German in a corresponding educational environment.